Ekitji/siem/procmon/procmonsiemqueries.md

 # Procmon SIEM Queries
 **Queries to use after ingesting the Procmons ndjson files (converted from CSV) in to a SIEM solution with relevant columns mentioned in the `README` section.**
+The queries with ⭐ mark is extra highly relevant.

 >**Pro Tip: If a high-privileged process accesses something that a low-privileged user can modify, it may be exploitable.**
 >